Signing of the United States Constitution: Accompanying documents

 Jackson was ordered to carry the Constitution to Congress in New York City.
 He also carried two letters with him.
 One was a resolution, adopted by the delegates, that the recommendation of the Constitutional Convention be received by Congress and distributed to the states, for their approval or disapproval.
-The other was written by George Washington, on behalf of the delegates, to the President of the Continental Congress, Arthur St. Clair, regarding the proposed Constitution.
+The other was written by George Washington, on behalf of the delegates, to the president of the Continental Congress, Arthur St. Clair, regarding the proposed Constitution.
+Jackson delivered the documents to Congress on September 20, 1787.